 -- Arthur Weasley (OP9)

-Patriarch of the prestigious pure-blood Malfoy family, father of Draco Malfoy and one of Voldemort’s top Death Eaters.
+Lucius Malfoy is the patriarch of the prestigious pure-blood Malfoy family, father of Draco Malfoy and one of Voldemort’s top Death Eaters.

-Lucius was a Death Eater during Voldemort’s first “reign of terror,” however after the Dark Lord disappeared, Malfoy “came back saying he’d never meant any of it” (CS3).
+Lucius was a Death Eater during Voldemort’s first “reign of terror.”
+However after the Dark Lord disappeared, Malfoy “came back saying he’d never meant any of it” (CS3).
 Lucius revived his old allegiances when Voldemort rose to power once again (GF9).
 Lucius Malfoy used his position in the wizarding world to wield considerable power in the Ministry of Magic.
 When Fudge was minister, he acquiesced to Lucius, impressed with the “purity” of his wizarding blood and sizable sums of Galleons he donated.

 His son Draco Malfoy was Harry Potter’s archrival at Hogwarts.
 He remained staunchly against admitting non-pure-blood witches and wizards into Hogwarts and he used his influence (and money) to try to force changes there.
 He considered Dumbledore to be a very poor headmaster and even succeeded in getting him temporarily removed from that position (CS14).